Wakup/Wakup-Android-SDK/README.md

 Wakup uses I18n string resources for the all the texts displayed in the application, so it can be overriden to customize the messages shown.

-For example, to change the title of the Wakup activities, include and change this resource strings in your `wakup.xml' file:
+For example, to change the title of the Wakup activities, include and change this resource strings in your `wakup.xml` file:

 ```xml
 <!-- Activity titles -->